Lady Gaga Shows Off Washboard Abs In Pink Sports Bra For Steamy Throwback Ahead Of VMAs

 — Lady Gaga (@ladygaga) June 26, 2020

 It’s not clear exactly when the viral picture was taken.
-The Daily Mail called it a throwback, noting that Lady Gaga has been sporting blue hair in her most recent pictures, but it doesn’t appear to be from too far in the past.
-As the report noted, the singer’s bright aqua sweatpants were branded with the word Chromatica, the name of her latest studio album that was released back in May.
+The Daily Mail called it a throwback, noting that Lady Gaga has been sporting blue hair in her most recent pictures, but it doesn’t appear to come from too far in the past.
+The report noted that the singer’s bright aqua sweatpants were branded with Chromatica, her latest studio album that was released back in May.

-In the caption for the revealing picture shared this weekend, Lady Gaga wrote that she couldn’t wait for Sunday so she could show off again for her fans.
-She also congratulated “Rain on Me” collaborator Ariana Grande for reaching 200 million followers.
-Lady Gaga is making something of a comeback to the MTV Video Music Awards, with Deadline reporting that she was added to the lineup this week.
-As the report noted, it will be the first time she’s taken the stage at the annual music awards show since 2013.
+In the caption for the revealing picture shared this weekend, Lady Gaga wrote that she couldn’t wait for Sunday so she could show off again for her fans, and also congratulated “Rain on Me” collaborator Ariana Grande for reaching 200 million followers.
+Lady Gaga is making something of a comeback performance at the MTV Video Music Awards, with Deadline reporting that she was added to the lineup this week.
+As the report noted, it will be the first time she takes the stage at the annual music awards show since 2013.

-Lady Gaga could also be set for a big night, as she’s tied Ariana Grande for the most nominations this year with nine, including a nod for the video of the year award for “Rain on Me.”
+Lady Gaga could also be set for a big night, as she ties Ariana Grande for the most nominations this year with nine, including a nod for the video of the year award for “Rain on Me.”